Transporting Confidential Clinical Records in Laptops:

 - 10.01 Informed Consent to Therapy - As has been highlighted, all reasonably anticipated limits to confidentiality should be included and openly discussed in the informed consent process.
 Further, just sharing this information is insufficient.
 To ensure that informed consent is valid, we must ensure each client's understanding of the information provided.

-Similar guidance is found in the ACA Ethics Code (ACA, 2005), which includes standards on informed consent, confidentiality, avoiding harm, research, assessment security, and competence as highlighted above.
+Similar guidance is found in the ACA Ethics Code (ACA, 2014), which includes standards on informed consent, confidentiality, avoiding harm, research, assessment security, distance counseling, digital security, online professional presence, and competence as highlighted above.
 For example, in Section B: Confidentiality, Privileged Communication, and Privacy, Standard B.1.d.
 Explanation of Limitations, it states: "At initiation and throughout the counseling process, counselors inform clients of the limitations of confidentiality and seek to identify foreseeable situations in which confidentiality [may] be breached" (p.
 7).

 Further, Standard B.3.e.
 Transmitting Confidential Information is relevant to the storage and maintenance of client information on laptop computers, as well.
-It states: "Counselors take precautions to ensure the confidentiality of information transmitted through the use of computers, electronic mail, facsimile machines, telephones, voicemail, answering machines, and other electronic or computer technology" (p.
+It states: "Counselors take precautions to ensure the confidentiality of information transmitted through the use of any medium." (p.
 8).
+The 2014 Ethics Revision Task Force made it clear that the language "any medium" was used specifically so that the code of ethics natively applies to all uses of digital technology in professional practice.

 At initiation and throughout the counseling process, counselors inform clients of the limitations of confidentiality and seek to identify foreseeable situations in which confidentiality must be breached.

-Further, the ACA Ethics Code additionally includes Standard A.12, Technology Applications, which includes:
+Further, the ACA Ethics Code additionally includes Section H, Distance Counseling, Technology and Social Media, which includes:

 Top of Page